Here’s my guide to visiting Mont Saint-Michel.

-Here's my guide to visiting Mont Saint-Michel, with key tips and do's and don'ts for visiting this bravura medieval creation in France.
+This guide tells you what to see and do in Mont Saint-Michel.
+It also gives you key must know tips and do’s and don’ts for visiting this bravura medieval creation in France.

 Mont Saint-Michel is the crown jewel of Normandy.
 It’s one of France’s most recognizable silhouettes, a veritable castle in the clouds.